anderson-github-classroom/csc-448-project/students/enewcome/home.md

 - At present, ~5 genomic positions may merit further investigation because they may be subject to diversifying positive selection.
 (Evolution section)
 - 40,000 compounds were considered to be likely to bind, and were chosen based on recently published X-ray crystal structures; 500 high scoring compounds were identified.
 (Cheminformatics section)

+---

+# Project 2
+Whenever there is a outbreak due to a new virus, scientists and researchers must determine where the virus came from, when it appeared, and how it was transmitted.
+To do this, they use evolutionary trees, or phylogenies.
+For this week's project, I wanted to construct phylogenies to answer the following questions: **What is the variation in the most uncommon sequences in the most affected countries?** The data analysis and phylogenetic trees can be found [here](../Project2.ipynb).